 Click the links below to buy the model directly from Lego (and collect VIP points) or Amazon.

 Release date: 2019

-Switching over to the West Coast, the San Francisco skyline set is next up.
+Next, switching over to the West Coast is this incredible San Francisco skyline set.
 There’s a bit of forced perspective in play with the Golden Gate Bridge, and the finished model is perfect for displaying on a bookshelf or desk.